vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

 Interpolation & Aggregations
 +++++++++++++++++++++++++++++

-Since power outages seem relatively common in each area, and the "value" represents the electricity consumed during 30 minute intervals (in kWh), it'd be a good idea to interpolate and aggregate the data to get a monthly average in electricity consumption per region.
+Since power outages seem relatively common in each area, and the ``value`` represents the electricity consumed during 30 minute intervals (in kWh), it'd be a good idea to interpolate and aggregate the data to get a monthly average in electricity consumption per region.

 Let's save our new dataset in the Vertica database.